atbcb/usab-uswds/_pages/about/budget-performance/par.md

 ### Mission

 Established by the Rehabilitation Act of 1973, the United States Access Board --- which was then known as the "Architectural and Transportation Barriers Compliance Board" --- is a small, independent federal agency devoted to advancing accessibility and equality for people with disabilities.
 Originally, in the mid-1970s, the Access Board's primary mission was enforcement of the Architectural Barriers Act (ABA), which requires federal buildings and certain other federally-financed facilities to be accessible to persons with disabilities.
 Congress has, however, expanded the agency's mission and responsibilities over the years.
 Today, the Access Board's mission embraces three main areas: development of accessibility criteria for the built environment and other matters as directed by Congress (e.g., transit vehicles, information and communication technology, telecommunications equipment, medical diagnostic equipment); training and technical assistance; and ABA enforcement.

 ### Organizational Structure

 The Access Board is governed by a 25-member board, with the Board Chair serving as agency head.
-The figurew below depicts the agency's organizational structure in FY 2021.
+The figure below depicts the agency's organizational structure in FY 2021.

 <figure>
   <a href="{{ site.baseurl }}/images/usab-org-chart.png">